Fergarram/research-vault/External Resources/👨🏻‍🏫 "Introduction to Complexity" - Unit 1.md

 	- Evolution and learning (adaptation)

 Ideas:
-- Space representations ([[🧩 Spatial or Network or Social Awareness]]) seem to be analogous to network representations.
+- Space representations ([[🧩 Spatiotemporal or Network or Social Awareness]]) seem to be analogous to network representations.
 I used to think that visual patterns lead to the idea of space and layout but I think it's the other way around.
 Network representaions lead to patterns that can be represented visually.
 - One can't represent complex systems with static representations (like equations) because it would mean that one would need an equation per part per moment that flows through time.
 Maybe lol.